The foundations of colloid science are seriously flawed…

 He is renowned for his work in the self-assembly of biological molecules and the theory of molecular forces.

 Professor Ninham and his colleagues designed world-leading technologies for desalination and for cleaning recycled water of bacteria, viruses, drugs, arsenic and nuclear waste.
-This technology is particularly relevant to third-world countries where access to clean water is challenging.
+This technology is particularly relevant to developing countries where access to clean water is challenging.

 Two truths cannot contradict each other